radareorg/radare2/README.md

 	$ sys/user.sh

-Note that those scripts will install using configure+make using symlinks, so you don't need to reinstall everytime you change something in the builddir.
+Note that those scripts will install using configure+make using symlinks, so you don't need to reinstall every time you change something in the builddir.

 * If you don't like symlinks use `sys/install.sh --install`
 * To use capstone5 use the `--with-capstone5` flag.